-Inventory value as of October 31, 2015 was \$81.59 million compared to \$76.33 million as of October 31, 2014.
+Inventory value as of January 31, 2016 was \$62.71 million compared to \$60.69 million as of January 31, 2015, which represents a small increase.

-CDC butter stocks at the end October 2015 were approximately 4,000 t, a decrease of 560 t compared to the same period last year.
-Although butter inventories were basically in line with the previous year's result, butter inventory levels for both years are considered well below normal.
+CDC butter stocks at the end January 2016 were approximately 1,028 t, a decrease of 3,024 t compared to the same period last year.
+Butter inventory levels for both years are considered well below normal.
+As a result of insufficient milk production and higher demand for butter, CDC stocks were drawn upon to fill the market.
 Measures were implemented to stimulate milk production to meet the continued growth in demand for butter and butterfat.

-The CDC expects to rebuild its butter stocks towards the end of the 2015-2016 dairy year.
-Skim milk powder stocks increased by 18,160 t compared the same period last year.
+Skim milk powder stocks increased by 21,943 t compared the same period last year.
 The growth in demand for butterfat resulted in an increase of surplus of solids non fat (SNF) that the CDC had to purchase in the form of SMP.

-As there is usually a direct correlation between stock levels and outstanding loans, the loan from the Government at the end of October 2015 was \$54.75 million compared to \$49.3 million at the same time last year.
+The loan from the Government at the end of January 2016 was higher at \$29.01 million compared to \$19.2 million at the same time last year.
+Higher inventories and payments made to suppliers during the six months ended January 2016 were larger compared with the same period last year, resulting in higher loan requirements.